percona/pmm/docs/using/query-analytics.md

 * Click the chart symbol (![image](../_images/PMM_Query_Analytics_Filter_Panel_Controls_Dashboard_Shortcut.jpg)) to navigate directly to an item's associated dashboard.

-* Separately, the global *Time range* setting filters results by time, either your choice of *Absolute time range*, or one of the pre-defined *Relative time ranges*.
+* Separately, the global *Time range* setting filters results by time, either your choice of *Absolute time range*, or one of the predefined *Relative time ranges*.

 ![image](../_images/PMM_Query_Analytics_Time_Range.jpg)